What Do I Need To Know About My Child’s Education?

 - Then she names three or more alphabet letters she is looking at or using.

-- Then she makes the sound of a letter in a word she is looking at or using ("I have a /j/, /j/ for Josh.").
+- Then she makes the sound of a letter in a word she is looking at or using ("I have a /j/, /j/ for Josh."-Letters shown between lines, such as /m/, represent the sound that the letter makes).

 - Finally, she masters pre-kindergarten letter names and sounds goals by saying a word and identifying the beginning letter or sound (At sign in, Maggie writes her name and says, “mmmmmmm for Maggie.
 That’s my M, mmmmmmmmm”.).